It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 Yet if 120 people report success with a similar methodology and the other 180 report failure then there’s an actual incentive to dig further and find a pattern.

-During my research phase about the method I’m describing here, I found that there are more than one reports of people successfully managing reef systems with Ich.
+During my research phase about the method I’m describing here, I found that there are quite a few reports of people successfully managing reef systems with Ich.

 Though these cases were not controlled environments one could argue that the sheer number of the sample is enough by itself to suggest statistical significance and not pure luck.